AlexD-Great/TrueYou/README.md

-# DecentraVerify - Credential NFT dApp
+# TrueYou - Credential NFT dApp

 A decentralized application (dApp) built on the Internet Computer Protocol (ICP) that enables users to upload credentials, get them verified by reviewers, and mint NFTs from verified credentials.

 ## 🎯 Project Overview

-DecentraVerify is a credential verification and NFT minting platform that provides:
+TrueYou is a credential verification and NFT minting platform that provides:
 - Secure credential upload and storage
 - Peer-to-peer verification system
 - NFT generation from verified credentials